Main Documentation#

 >>> Move.castle(WHITE_KINGSIDE) == Move(E1, G1) True >>> Move.castle(WHITE_QUEENSIDE) == Move(E1, C1) True >>> Move.castle(BLACK_KINGSIDE) == Move(E8, G8) True >>> Move.castle(BLACK_QUEENSIDE) == Move(E8, C8) True

-- static from_uci(uci: str) Move | None #
+- static from_uci(uci: str) Move | None#

 Parse a UCI long-algebraic

-and build a move.Null moves are supported as “0000”, and are represented as
+strand build a move.Null moves are supported as “0000”, and are represented as

-.- Parameters:
+None.- Parameters:

 uci (str) – UCI string such as